Echinoderm: Etymology

 The name echinoderm is from Ancient Greek ἐχῖνος 'hedgehog' and δέρμα 'skin'.

 The name Echinodermata was originated by Jacob Theodor Klein in 1734, but only in reference to echinoids.
 It was expanded to the phylum level by Jean Guillaume Bruguière, first informally in 1789 and then in formal Latin in 1791.
 In 1955, Libbie Hyman attributed the name to "Bruguière, 1791 [ex Klein, 1734]."

 This attribution has become common and is listed by the Integrated Taxonomic Information System (ITIS), although some workers believe that the ITIS rules should result in attributing "Klein, 1778" due to a 2nd edition of his work published by Leske in that year.

 While Echinodermata has been in common use since the mid-1800s, several other names had been proposed.
-Notably, F. A. Bather called the phylum "Echinoderma" (apparently after Latreille, 1825) in his 1900 treatise on the phylum, but this name now refers to a fungus.
+Notably, Francis Arthur Bather called the phylum "Echinoderma" (apparently after Latreille, 1825) in his 1900 treatise on the phylum, but this name now refers to a fungus.

 Diversity

-There are about 7,600 extant species of echinoderm as well as about 13,000 known extinct species.
+There are about 10,500 extant species of echinoderm as well as about 13,000 known extinct species.
 All echinoderms are marine, but they are found in habitats ranging from shallow intertidal areas to abyssal depths.
-Five extant classes of echinoderms are generally recognized: the Asteroidea (starfish, with over 1900 species), Ophiuroidea (brittle stars, with around 2,300 species), Echinoidea (sea urchins and sand dollars, with some 900 species), Holothuroidea (sea cucumbers, with about 1,430 species), and Crinoidea (feather stars and sea lilies, with around 580 species).
+Five extant classes of echinoderms are generally recognized: the Asteroidea (starfish, with over 1900 species), Ophiuroidea (brittle stars, with around 2,300 species), Echinoidea (sea urchins and sand dollars, with some 900 species), Holothuroidea (sea cucumbers, with about 1,430 species) and Crinoidea (feather stars and sea lilies, with around 580 species).